Skip to main content

 Applying a template

 When you start a new quotation or want to load a template into an existing one, you’ll choose from your saved templates in the template selector.
-You also choose how the template is applied:- Replace removes everything currently in the quotation and loads the template in its place.
-Use this when you’re starting fresh from a template.
+Choose whether to replace the current quotation, append the template alongside it, or only add groups that aren’t already there.

 Templates are not linked to the events they came from.
 Once you save a template, it stands on its own.
 Changing a template later does not affect any events that have already used it, and changes to those events don’t update the template.